MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 Discover new workflows in the following comprehensive reference of Microsoft Edge DevTools features related to viewing and changing CSS.

-To learn the basics, see [Get started with viewing and changing CSS](../css/index.md).
+To learn the basics, see [Get started viewing and changing CSS](../css/index.md).

 <!-- ====================================================================== -->